Battle for Nizhny Novgorod (1439)

-The Battle for Nizhny Novgorod took place between the Tatar troops under the command of Ulug-Mohammed and the Russian troops.
+The Battle for Nizhny Novgorod took place between the Tatar troops under the command of Ulugh Muhammad and Russian troops led by the Grand Principality of Moscow.

 Course of hostilities

 After Ulug-Mohammed established himself in the Middle Volga region, he decided to restore dominance over the Russian principalities, while marching to Moscow, Ulug Muhammad besieged Nizhny Novgorod almost without resistance.